prashuk/iOS-Tutorials/ARC/README.md

 `y` is not in the capture list, and is instead ***captured by reference***.
 This means that `y` will be whatever it is when the closure runs, rather than what it was at the point of capture.

 Capture lists come in handy for defining a `weak` or `unowned` relationship between objects used in a closure.
-In this case, `unowned` is a good fit, since the closure cannot exist if the instance of `CarrierSubscription` has gone away.
-(See xcode)
+In this case, `unowned` is a good fit, since the closure cannot exist if the instance of has gone away.

 ### Using Unowned With Care

 If you are sure that a referenced object from a closure will never deallocate, you can use `unowned`.
 However, if it does deallocate, you are in trouble.

--- Code --

 ```swift
 lazy var greetingMaker: () -> String = { [weak self] in